Waco siege: Connection to the Oklahoma City bombing

-Timothy McVeigh cited the Waco incident as a primary motivation for the Oklahoma City bombing, his 19 April 1995 truck bomb attack that destroyed the Alfred P. Murrah Federal Building, a U.S. government office complex in downtown Oklahoma City, and destroyed or damaged numerous other buildings in the vicinity.
-The attack claimed 168 lives (including 19 children under age 6) and left over 600 injured in the deadliest act of terrorism on U.S. soil before the September 11 attacks.
-As of 2023, it remains the deadliest act of domestic terrorism in American history.
+Timothy McVeigh cited the Waco incident as a primary motivation for the Oklahoma City bombing, his 19 April 1995 truck bomb attack that destroyed the Alfred P. Murrah Federal Building, a US government office complex in downtown Oklahoma City, and destroyed or damaged numerous other buildings in the vicinity.
+The attack claimed 168 lives (including 19 children under age 6) and left over 600 injured in the deadliest act of terrorism on US soil before the Al-Qaeda perpetrated September 11 attacks.
+As of 2024, it remains the deadliest act of domestic terrorism in American history.

 Within days after the bombing, McVeigh and Terry Nichols were both taken into custody for their roles in the bombing.
 Investigators determined that the two were both sympathizers of an anti-government militia movement and that their motive was to avenge the government's handling of the Waco and Ruby Ridge incidents.
 McVeigh testified that he chose the date of April 19 because it was the second anniversary of the deadly fire at Mount Carmel.
 In March 1993, McVeigh drove from Arizona to Waco to observe the federal standoff.
-Along with other protesters, he was photographed by the FBI, and McVeigh himself was briefly interviewed by a television reporter.
+Along with other protesters, he was photographed by the FBI, and McVeigh was briefly interviewed by a television reporter.
 A courtroom reporter also claims to have later seen McVeigh outside the courthouse at Waco, selling anti-government bumper stickers.

 Other events sharing the date of fire at Mt.
 Carmel have been mentioned in discussions of the Waco siege.
-The April 20, 1999, Columbine High School massacre might have been timed to mark either an anniversary of the FBI's assault at Waco or Adolf Hitler's birthday.
-Some of the connections appear coincidental.
+The April 20th 1999, Columbine High School massacre was intended to be timed on April 19th in connection with McVeigh’s 1995 attack, however it was delayed as perpetrators Eric and Dylan did not get their ammunition in time, thus making it appear to have been (coincidentally) timed on Adolf Hitler’s birthday.
 Eight years before the Waco fire, the ATF and FBI raided another compound of a religious cult: The Covenant, the Sword, and the Arm of the Lord.
 Some ATF agents who were present at that raid were present at Waco.
-April 19 was also the date from the American Revolution's opening battles.
+April 19 was also the date from the American Revolution's opening battles of Lexington and Concord.